ytgov/digital-marketplace/src/front-end/static/markdown/code-with-us-proposal-guide.md

 ### As an Individual:

-You will be required to provide your contact information that may be used by the BC Government to form a contract.
+You will be required to provide your contact information that may be used by the Yukon Government to form a contract.
 This includes: Legal Name, Email Address, Phone Number, Street Address - including City, Province, Postal Code and Country.

 ### As an Organization: